mmb-irb/MDDB-workflow/README.md

 In this example we run the most basic processing, but there are a couple of additional features we may require.
 * Filtering: Argument -filt is used to filter atoms away in all files (topology, structure and trajectory).
 The -filt argument alone applies the default filtering: water and counter ions.
 However the -filt argument may be followed by some text to apply a custom filtering selection according to [VMD syntax](https://www.ks.uiuc.edu/Research/vmd/vmd-1.3/ug/node132.html).
-* Imaging and fitting: It is not easy to automatize the imaging process.
-However the workflow is provided with a generic filtering protocol which may be useful in some generic cases.
+* Imaging and fitting: It is not easy to automatize the imaging process so it is recommended that you manually image your trajectories.
+However, the workflow is provided with a generic filtering protocol which may be useful in some generic cases.
 Use the -img argument to image and the -fit argument to fit the trajectory.

----

-print help message:

-`mwf --help`
+Once this process is over some tests are run.<br />
+If they all pass then we can continue with the analyses.

+### Running the analyses

+Before we start, we need one last input file called **inputs.json**.<br />
+This file contains burocratic data, MD parameters and some additional metadata which is used by the workflow to adapt the analyses.

+In order to generate this file, a Jupyter Notebook to build the file explaining every field in detail is provided.
+You can find it in the workflow repository, at model_workflow/utils/input_setter.ipynb or open it by simply running the following command:

-or  `mwf -h`
+`mwf inputs`

-Run the workflow:

-`mwf`

-By default, the workflow is run on current directory which is asumed to contain input files: topology, trajectory and the 'inputs.json' file.

-A different directory may be specified with the `-dir` or `--working_dir` options.

-Input files may be download from an already uploaded project:
+Fill every field and then run the whole notebook to generate the inputs.json file.
+Now we are ready to run the analyses by just running the following command:

-`mwf -proj <project id>`
+`mwf run`

-By default, data files will be downloaded from `https://mdposit-dev.mddbr.eu`.
-Another URL can be specified with the `-url` option.

-By default, the whole workflow is run.
-The exit may be forced after downloading input files with the `-d` option.
-The exit may be forced after downloading input files and/or running mandatory input files processing with the `-s` option.

-Run the workflow but include only specific analyses or tools:

-`mwf -i <some analysis> <some other analysis> <some tool> ...`

-Run the workflow but exlcude some specific analyses:

-`mwf -e <some analysis> <some other analysis> ...`

-_Other options:_

-`-stru`: input topology filename.
-Default: `structure.pdb`

-`-traj`: input trajectory filename.
-Default: `trajectory.xtc`

-`-top`: inputs charges filename.
-Default: `topology.XXX`

-`-in`: inputs filename.
-Default: `inputs.json`

-`-img`: is to be imaged.
-Default: False

-`-fit`: is to be fitted.
-Default: False

-`-trans`: Imaging translation.
-Default: 0 0 0
+Note that no input files pointers are provided now.<br />
+The workflow will guess which are the processed files since they have standard names.<br />
+The workflow will also remember which are the MD directories.<br />
+In addition, the workflow has some cache in these directories thus remembering some precalculated values and not having to repeat all the process.

+Note that this process will also generate some additional files such as 'metadata.json' and 'topology.json' by default.
+These files are also to be uploaded to the database.

+If you want to run only a few specific analyses or exclude some analyses you can use the include (-i) and exclude (-e) arguments.<br />
+To see additional arguments and how to use them you can request help by just running `mwf run -h`

+Once you are done with this process is time to load your files to the database.<br />
+To do so, you must head to the [loader](https://mmb.irbbarcelona.org/gitlab/aluciani/MoDEL-CNS_DB_loader).